-In March 1993, a Youth Commission was established to represent the voice of youth in City government, advocating youth policies and engaging youth in community service.
+In March 1993, a Youth Commission was established to represent the voice of youth in City government through advocating youth policies and engaging youth in community service.
 The City Manager's office served as the Commission Advisor through 2000 and experienced difficulty in obtaining a quorum for meetings due to factors such as lack of transportation and conflicting school commitments.
-In 2000, the Community Services Department assumed responsibility for the Youth Commission.
-They too experienced similar difficulties in obtaining a quorum for meetings.
+In 2000, the then existing Parks, Recreation, and Community Services Department assumed responsibility for the Youth Commission and also experienced similar difficulties in obtaining a quorum for meetings.
 After 18 months of no meetings, the Commission was eventually dissolved in November 2001.
 However, as an alternative to a formal Youth Commission, staff recommended the formation of an informal Youth Committee Program.
-It was proposed that this committee would conduct monthly meetings at staffed community centers in various neighborhoods.
+The Program would conduct monthly meetings at staffed community centers in various neighborhoods, discuss issues important to youth, and would not be subject to the Brown Act requirements for open meetings.

-In December 2003, the Community Wellness Partnership re-created an informal Pomona-based youth committee to discuss issues of citywide importance to youth.
-This informal youth committee was comprised of Pomona residents between the ages of 12 and 18 representing all districts, and serving a two-year term.
-Fifteen members were chosen through a nomination process by a panel of community leaders.
-Members participated 16 hours a month and received a \$100 stipend funded by the City of Pomona.
+In December 2003, the Community Wellness Partnership re-created an informal Pomona-based youth commission to discuss issues of citywide importance to youth.
+This informal Pomona youth commission comprised of fifteen (15) total members, Pomona residents between the ages of 12 and 18 representing all districts, and serving a two-year term.
+Members were chosen through a nomination process by a panel of community leaders.
+Members participating 16 hours a month received a \$100 stipend from the Community Wellness Program, funded by the City of Pomona.

-In October 2004, City Council adopted Resolution 2004 - 198 establishing a permanent Youth Advisory Committee to advise the Council on issues affecting youth in Pomona.
-This action recognized the informal youth-based committee as an official entity charged with advocating youth policies, organizing youth to be more involved in community service and government and working as a liaison with youth and civic groups.
-As a formal committee of the City Council, the committee would be subject to the Brown Act requirements for open meetings, but would not be subject to the City Charter and Code restrictions specifying that all appointive boards and commissions have the same number of members as the City Council, and that those members serve a four-year term.
+In October 2004, City Council adopted Resolution 2004-198 establishing a permanent Youth Advisory Committee to advise the Council on issues affecting youth in Pomona.
+This action would formally recognize the informal youth-based commission as an official entity charged with advocating youth policies, organizing youth to be more involved in community service and government and working as a liaison with youth and civic groups.
+As a formal Committee of the City Council, the Committee would be subject to the Brown Act requirements for open meetings, but would not be subject to the City Charter and Code restrictions specifying that all appointive boards and commissions have the same number of members as the City Council, and that those members serve a four-year term.
 Further, the City Code prohibits compensation for appointed Commissioners or Board Members.
-As a committee, it could continue to use its current structure and format, thereby maximizing youth participation, and continue the \$100 monthly stipend for committee members.
-The Community Wellness Partnership continued their role in guiding and advising the committee, and a Community Services Department staff member sat in on meetings in an ex-officio role to provide assistance with agendas, meetings, and other related matters.
+As a Committee, it could continue to use its current structure and format, thereby maximizing youth participation, and continue the \$100 monthly stipend for Committee members.
+The Community Wellness Partnership continue their role in guiding and advising the Committee, and a Community Services Department staff member would sit in on meetings in an ex-officio role to provide assistance with agendas, meetings, and other related matters.

-In July 2007, the Community Services Department assumed oversight and responsibility of the Pomona Youth Advisory Committee.
+In July 2007, the Community Services Department assumed the Pomona Youth Advisory Committee oversight and responsibilities.
 The Pomona Youth Advisory Committee had many accomplishments and undertook several projects.
-Most notably, the Youth Committee members worked with the City and agencies serving youth to advocate for the development of the Youth and Family Master Plan, hosted an annual mentor-protégé dinner to engage youth and adult leaders to partner on local issues, and partnered with the City Clerk's Office and Los Angeles County Registrar-Recorder Voter Education Division to expand the Student Poll Worker Training and developed the Pomona Youth Leadership Network.
+Most notably, the Youth Committee members worked with the city and agencies serving youth to advocate for the development of the Youth and Family Master Plan.
+They hosted an annual mentor-protégé dinner to engage youth and adult leaders to partner on local issues.
+They partnered with the City Clerk's Office and Los Angeles County Registrar-Recorder Voter Education Division to expand the Student Poll Worker Training to six local high schools.
+Youth Commissioners also organized an annual "Rock the Vote" voter education event and developed the Pomona Youth Leadership Network.

-City records indicate the Committee was discontinued by December 2010.
-According to exmembers, reasons for the committee disbanding may have included members graduating high school, attending college, and gaining employment.
-Since the City was also struggling with the financial impacts of the Great Recession, funding the Committee had become problematic.
+City records indicate the Committee discontinued by December 2010.
+According to ex-members, reasons for the Committee disbanding may have included members graduating from high school, attending college, gaining employment, lack of Committee's recruitment efforts, and burnout.